Diagnosing Crohn's disease

-These tests are increasingly used instead of a small bowel enema or small bowel follow-through because they allow more detailed examination of the small intestine.
+These tests are increasingly used instead of a small bowel enema or small bowel follow-through, because they allow more detailed examination of the small intestine.
 MRE scans also avoid any exposure to X-ray radiation.

 Small bowel enema or small bowel follow-through

 A small bowel enema (SBE) and small bowel follow-through (SBFT) are two similar tests that have traditionally been used to examine the whole of the inside of the small intestine, usually at the point where it meets the colon.
-They are sometimes used because only about the last 20cm of the small intestine is usually seen during colonoscopy.
+They're sometimes used because only about the last 20cm of the small intestine is usually seen during colonoscopy.

 During an SBE/SBFT, a local anaesthetic spray is used to numb the inside of your nose and throat.
 A tube is passed down your nose and into your throat before being threaded into your small intestine.
-This can feel unpleasant at first, but most people find that they get used to the sensation after a few minutes.
+This can feel unpleasant at first, but most people find they get used to the sensation after a few minutes.